 Regular Customer Due Diligence (CDD)

 In most cases, standard due diligence is the level of due diligence that will be used.
-These are generally situations where there is a potential risk, but it is unlikely that these risks will be realized.
+These are generally situations with a potential risk, but it is unlikely that these risks will be realized.

 Standard due diligence requires you to identify your customer as well as verify their identity.
-Besides, there is a requirement to gather information to understand the nature of the business relationship.
+Besides, gathering information is required to understand the nature of the business relationship.
 This due diligence should provide you with confidence that you know who your customer is and that your service or product is not being used as a tool to launder money or any other criminal activity.

 As with simplified due diligence, there is a requirement to monitor your client and the relationship; this will highlight any potential trigger events that may result in further due diligence being required.